-How should you hold a rabbit?
+How to hold a rabbit

 Top tips for handling rabbits

-Picking rabbits up when you're close to ground level is less likely to scare them, and is also more safe, as it helps prevent them being dropped by accident from a height by accident.
+Picking rabbits up when you're close to ground level is less likely to scare them, and is also more safe, as it helps prevent them from being dropped from a height by accident.

 We advise all interactions to take place on ground level when possible.